samanthawolff/employee-tracker/README.md

   Please be sure to run npm install before trying to use this application.
 Check your package.json to make sure you have inquirer, mysql2, and console.table installed.

   ## Usage
-  An easy-to-use application meant for storing and keepin track of employee information.
+  An easy-to-use application meant for storing and keeping track of employee information.

   ## Licensing
   This project is licensed under ISC